Borderliner/RME/README.md

 # RME: Ryan's Minimal Emacs

 ## Overview
-RME is a set of configuration for GNU Emacs, which aims to be minimal, beautiful, and fast.
+RME is a set of configuration files for GNU Emacs, which aims to be minimal, beautiful, and fast.
 It's also very modular, so you can easily enable/disable the features you want.
 I try to keep it as much documented as I can.

 Going through the config files is highly recommended.